-An SEO can assist in copywriting and coding (often depending on the client and how open they are to letting others touch their code and content), but it is not required.
-However, to be a full stack SEO, it’s very recommended to have all those skills.
+An SEO can assist in copywriting and coding (often depending on the client and how open they are to let others touch their code and content), but it is not required.
+However, to be a full stack SEO, it’s vital to have all those skills.

 How do you decide whether to link users to the home page or a specific product page?

 Relevance is key.
 If someone is talking about antioxidants, then a link to a website’s antioxidants page is more relevant to a link to the homepage.
 Google will pass more value through a link that is more relevant.
 So, we urge others to link to the most relevant page that SEOs are trying to promote.